ethdebug/solidity-data-representation/src/locations-detailed.md

 [direct types table](#user-content-types-overview-overview-of-the-types-direct-types-table-of-direct-types).
 Note that there are [no pointer types in storage](#user-content-types-overview-overview-of-the-types-pointer-types).

-Note that in Solidity 0.8.8, there was a bug that caused user-defined value types to always take up a full word in storage, regardless of the size of the underlying type; values of these types would be padded as normal.
+**Note that in Solidity 0.8.8**, there was a bug that caused user-defined value types to always take up a full word in storage, regardless of the size of the underlying type; values of these types would be padded as normal.